Found a baby bird

 When to help and when to leave alone

-This usually depends on whether it's a fledgling or a nestling, we've created a visual guide for what to do if you've found a baby bird out of the nest.
+This usually depends on whether it's a fledgling or a nestling, so we've created visual guides for what to do if you've found a baby bird out of the nest.

 Nestlings are baby birds that have no feathers, or only a few.
-Nestlings will not survive long outside the protection of the nest so take it to your nearest wildlife rehabilitator.
+Nestlings won't survive long outside the protection of the nest and where possible nestlings should be re-nested and left in the wild, as birds take far better care of their babies than humans can.

-Fledglings have all or most of their feathers and leave the nest just before they can fly.
+Fledglings have all or most of their feathers and leave the nest just before they can fly, so it's normal to see them on the ground.
+Keep pets away, leave the fledgling alone and monitor, as the parents are usually nearby and feeding the bird.

-If a fledgling is in immediate danger, place it in a sheltered spot a short distance away.
+Even if you have already confined a healthy fledgling you may still be able to return them to their parents.
+If they're in immediate danger, place it in a sheltered spot a short distance away.

 Our wildlife centres care for over a thousand 'orphaned' fledglings each year, picked up by well-meaning people.
-Most of these birds are not orphans and would've been better off left in the wild.
+Most of these birds aren't orphans and would've been better off left in the wild, as their parents know how to look after them better.

-Please don't try to care for young birds yourself - they need specialist care and facilities to survive.
+Young birds can't be cared for at home - they need specialist care and facilities to survive.

 Capture and boxing baby birds